-The longer I had my capsule wardrobe, the less things I had.
-The less things I had the more I began to rely on me and not materialistic things for my happiness.
+The longer I had my capsule wardrobe, the fewer things I had.
+The fewer things I had the more I began to rely on myself and not on materialistic things for my happiness.
 I have become more aware of who I am and now have complete control over my life and no longer use clothing as a crutch.

 Thanks for reading and I’d love to hear your thoughts on minimalist wardrobes.